 Office hours: Monday - Friday: 8.30am - 17.00pm

 Charli graduated with a First-Class Batchelor’s degree in Biochemistry from the University of Cardiff, before studying for an MSc in Genomic Medicine at the University of Exeter, Medical School.

-Using human genetics to inform the drug discovery pipeline
+PhD project: Using human genetics to inform the drug discovery pipeline

 Funding: Medical Research Council